cod-r/docker-k8s-course/kubernetes-networking/README.md

 - Sometimes, it's the only available option for external traffic

 ## Service Loadbalancer
 An external (i.e. outside Kubernetes cluster) load balancer is allocated for the service - typically a cloud load balancer, e.g. ELB on AWS, GLB on GCE.

 Fow on-premise clusters, there are solutions like *MetalLB* or *kube-vip* but some extra-setup is required.

 ## ReadinessProbe

-In the container definition (in a pod or deployment or other workload object) we can also define a *ReadynessProbe*, similar with the LivenessProbe.
+In the container definition (in a pod or deployment or other workload object) we can also define a *ReadinessProbe*, similar with the LivenessProbe.

 This is used by services to detect when a pod is ready to serve client requests.
 If the pod is not ready, the service will not route requests to it.